 To know me is to know my love and obsession for peanut butter.
 My passion for PB means that any peanut butter recipe I create has to be absolutely packed full of PB flavor.

-This is a simple and easy old-fashioned peanut butter cookie recipe, you don’t even need to chill the dough.
+This is a simple and easy old-fashioned peanut butter cookie recipe.
+You don’t even need to chill the dough.
 But it’s one of those recipes I hope you add to your repertoire and return to again and again.
 Especially during the Christmas cookie season!

 How to Make the BEST Peanut Butter Cookies